scrapy/scrapy/docs/topics/downloader-middleware.rst

 middleware performs a different action and your middleware could depend on some previous (or subsequent) middleware being applied.

-If you want to disable a builtin middleware (the ones defined in :setting:`DOWNLOADER_MIDDLEWARES_BASE` and enabled by default) you must define it in your project :setting:`DOWNLOADER_MIDDLEWARES` setting and assign `None` as its value.
+If you want to disable a built-in middleware (the ones defined in :setting:`DOWNLOADER_MIDDLEWARES_BASE` and enabled by default) you must define it in your project's :setting:`DOWNLOADER_MIDDLEWARES` setting and assign `None` as its value.
 For example, if you want to disable the off-site middleware::

     DOWNLOADER_MIDDLEWARES = {